BartoszBartniczak/MongodbSparkIntegration/README.md

 This is a project that enables you to perform SQL queries on MongoDB databases using Spark SQL.

-We have also included a sample application that uses twitter API to collect tweets and use them as sample data.
+Also included is a sample application that uses twitter API to collect tweets and use them as sample data.

 There are two ways of running the application: using docker-compose or by manually running needed docker containers.

 ## Docker containers
-* mongo -- this is a standard out-of-the box container that is running mongodb database
+* mongo - this is a standard out-of-the box container that is running mongodb database
-* ist_spark -- this is a container with libraries needed by spark tool, preconfigured for both master and slave workers
+* ist_spark - this is a container with libraries needed by spark tool, preconfigured for both master and slave workers
-* ist_twitter -- this is a container with sample software that collects tweets and inserts them to mongodb
+* ist_twitter - this is a container with sample software that collects tweets and inserts them to mongodb

 ### Setup via docker-compose

-You can run sample application by simply running:
+You can run the sample application by simply running:
 ```
 docker network create ist
 docker-compose up -d
 ```
-This will automatically run mongo container, the tweeter collector as well as 3 spark containers - master and two slaves.
+This will automatically run mongo container, the tweeter collector as well as 3 spark containers - one master and two slaves.

 ### Manual setup